 Dr. Pepper Crock Pot Pulled Pork is the perfect way to feed a crowd.
 This slow cooker pulled pork is easy, tender, delicious and everyone always loves it!

 With just 5 minutes of prep, this recipe is perfect to add to the crock pot before heading off to work.
-You’ll come home to slow cooker full of tender juicy pulled pork perfect for sandwiches or topping Baked Potatoes or Mac and Cheese Casserole.
+You’ll come home to a slow cooker full of tender juicy pulled pork perfect for sandwiches or topping Baked Potatoes or Mac and Cheese Casserole.

 Crock Pot Pulled Pork is Easy and Versatile